How Family Caregivers Can Avoid Money Catastrophes

 Savage, a personal finance syndicated columnist and author, also has a useful, four-page personal financial organizer on her site.
 "I think you can use it as a template for making a scavenger hunt out of getting the documentation together that you're going to need down the road," she said.

-C. Grace Whiting, the National Alliance for Caregiving CEO and a Next Avenue Influencer in Aging, recommends checking out the WISER.org (The Women's Institute for a Secure Retirement) site's resources for caregivers about planning and managing finances.
+C. Grace Whiting, the National Alliance for Caregiving CEO and a Next Avenue Influencer in Aging, recommends checking out the Wiserwoman.org (The site for the Women's Institute for a Secure Retirement) site's resources for caregivers about planning and managing finances.
 WISER has a free guide there: "Financial Steps for Caregivers: What You Need to Know About Protecting Your Money and Retirement."

 And Next Avenue's new free series of guides and resources, "Fast-Forward: Take Control of the Rest of Your Life," includes ways to get money-management support.